pmembrey/log4j-portscan/README.md

 The host the app tries to connect to these ports on an AWS instance I created at http://log4j.the.engineer . nginx is binding to all of the ports - there's nothing dangerous or malicious hosted.

+## But I want my own server...

+Perhaps you'd rather set up your own test server?
+No problem, it's pretty straight forward.
+These instructions are based on a Debian install, but it will be almost identical on Ubuntu.

+First get your machine or VM installed with Debian and then:

+    # Update and upgrade packages
+    apt-get update
+    apt-get upgrade

+    # Install nginx (our pretend malicious server)
+    apt-get install nginx

+    # Edit the config file (described below)
+    vim /etc/nginx/sites-enabled/default

+    # Restart nginx
+    systemctl restart nginx

+Remember to make sure that any firewall you have allows those ports through.

+Here's the config I added to to the config file:

+    server {
+            listen 80 default_server;

+            # Extra ports to listen on
+            listen 389 default_server;
+            listen 636 default_server;
+            listen 1099 default_server;
+            listen 1389 default_server;
+            listen 3268 default_server;
+            listen 3269 default_server;

+            listen [::]:80 default_server;

+That should do it!

+Note: Don't forget to update the tool to point to your server's IP address

 ## You need to upgrade!